traefik/traefik/docs/content/routing/routers/index.md

 #### General

-When specifying a TLS section, you tell Traefik that the current router is dedicated to HTTPS requests only (and that the router should ignore HTTP (non tls) requests).
+ When a TLS section is specified, it instructs Traefik that the current router is dedicated to HTTPS requests only (and that the router should ignore HTTP (non TLS) requests).
 Traefik will terminate the SSL connections (meaning that it will send decrypted data to the services).

 ??? example "Configuring the router to accept HTTPS requests only"